 The supervision of the safeguard of open Internet access, as established in article 3 of the Regulation, has mainly been carried out based on the assessment of the information on offers and prices plans the operators shall send to the ruling authorities, with an advance of at least a month prior to its launching.
 This analysis has been completed tracking the information published by the operators on their websites.
-Besides, the Secretaría de Estado de Telecomunicaciones e Infraestructuras Digitales has sent the operators frequent requirements of information related to the aspects of their tariffs that could affect network neutrality.
+Besides, the SETELECO has sent the operators frequent requirements of information related to the aspects of their tariffs that could affect network neutrality.